Kate Mitchell (EastEnders): Reception

-Jo Atkison from Western Mail talked about the Kate/Phil/Marsden storyline saying, "Betrayal with a capital B is the order of the day in the Square this week.
+Jo Atkinson from the Western Mail discussed the Kate/Phil/Marsden storyline, saying, "Betrayal with a capital B is the order of the day in the Square this week.
 It's the cop Kate plot I'm interested in.
 To shop or not to shop is a dilemma that Kate finds hard to cope with as she waits for the confession that will nail Phil for good".

 In 2012, Halfpenny told a reporter from STV that she still received fan mail regarding Kate from foreign audiences.
 She added that some could not believe that Kate has sexual relations with Phil.
+In 2022, Tricia Martin from OK! described Kate as "the copper who found an unlikely love interest in wayward Phil Mitchell".